Skip to main content

-- Group Study Rooms - available for 2-5 students for group study project, reserve online & see Circulation for access.
+- Group Study Rooms - available for 2-5 students for group study projects, reserve online & see Circulation for access.
 Located on the south side of the 2nd floor.

 - 2nd Floor Reading north area - open, brightly lit, study space.
 Located on the north side of the 2nd floor.